WayneCrawford/ComPy/README.md

 ```

 **Function Overview:**
-The `rt.calc_timing` function calculates and stores a list of periodic transients based on the provided timespans.
+This function calculates and stores a list of periodic transients based on the provided timespans.

 - **zdata**: The seismic data.
 - **eq_spans**: Timespans to exclude due to earthquakes.